hasimensarkavak/smart-thermostat-project/README.md

 ## Apple Home Kit
 * You can connect by entering the password you specified in the "thermostat_homekit.c" file

+## Project Detail
+In this system, where 4 different houses are heated from the same combi boiler, every floor of each house was asked to be checked separately.
+* House 1 => 1 Floor
+* House 2 => 2 Floors
+* House 3 => 2 Floors
+* House 4 => 3 Floors
+* Total => 8 Floors

+So, we need 9 relay with main combi boiler and we need one tempreature sensor for every each floor, as a result we need 9 relay and 8 tempreature sensor

+User can install the sensor anywhere on the floor because all devices will communicate via wifi.
+Relays on floors are server, main combi boiler and sensors are client

+* You can change the codes according to your own need

 ## Hardware Used
 * Esp8266 (NodeMCU etc.) x17
 * Relay x9